torusresearch/customauth-android-sdk/README.md

 ## Generating ED25519 key

 - By default sdk will return `secpk256k1` key, you can retrieve ed25519 keys passing the `secpk256k1` key as seed in `tweetnacl` sdk `keypair_fromSeed` function.

-- Refer to code snippetg given below or app folder in this repo for an example function to generate an account using solana sdk which uses `ed25519` keys.
+- Refer to code snippet given below or app folder in this repo for an example function to generate an account using solana sdk which uses `ed25519` keys.

 ```java